Drivers

 Abstract class for SAR meta data handlers

-get the bounding box of a scene either as a vector object or written to a file
+get the bounding box of a scene.
+The result is either returned as vector object or written to a file.

 Parameters: